Return to menu

 Faceted searches (filtering the search results by facets) use logical records.
 For example, when a user clicks on “articles” in the content type facet CDI filters the search results based on the logical records' content types.
 The facet counts (for example, the counts associated with facet values) are calculated based on the values in the logical records.

-The record display, such as the titles, authors and snippets displayed in the search results view, and the metadata fields displayed in the detailed view, is based on the records to which the library has access rights (for example, records from the sources that the library has activated or that are generally freely available).
-Logical records' field values from the participating records to which the library does not have access rights will not be displayed.
+Logical records' field values from the participating records to which the library does not have access rights are not be displayed.
 In addition, CDI applies a logic to select the most suitable field values for display among all field values from the displayable participant records.
 We distinguish between single source fields and multiple source fields.
-Single source fields are those that can contain only one unique value, such as the title, enumeration, date, DOI, and fields that can have several values (such as the Author field).
-For fields that have several values, all are all taken from the same source to ensure consistency.
+Single source fields are those that can contain only one unique value (such as the title, enumeration, date, and DOI) and fields that can have several values (such as the Author).
+For fields that have several values, all are taken from the same source to ensure consistency.

 Match & Merge FAQ